 This option generates the DDL necessary to recreate a table and writes it to a VSAM file.
 It then unloads the table to a SAM disk file (or a tape if a tape label was specified).
 The SAM data file is then REPRO'd to a VSAM-managed SAM file for more permanent retention.
 Data is unloaded in system-defined format; you must make sure that this data file is not altered prior to reloading the table.
-This
+This option is essentially a table backup.
+Used in conjunction with a RELOAD TABLE (Option 4), it provides the capability to recover from application errors.

-Figure 60 on page 120 shows a jobstream generated by Control Center to unload the SQLDBA.ACTIVITY TABLE.
+Figure 61 on page 120 shows a jobstream generated by Control Center to unload the SQLDBA.ACTIVITY TABLE.